 How to know what people want?

 He didn’t talk to them.
-He imagined a future that his user could not.
+He imagined a future that his users could not.
 He bet his company on it and got it right.
-In fact, most of the times the people themselves didn’t know that they wanted something, but Steve Jobs did.
+In fact, most of the time the people themselves didn’t know that they wanted something, but Steve Jobs did.

 But there are only a handful who are like Steve Jobs.
 For the rest of us, there are other disciplined ways of understanding the customer.

 Most people fall short of finding a real need for the user, and catering to it.
 They tend to come up with needs to address that are not really a need in the users’ minds.
 They think if they are excited about a particular need, the users will be too.

 It’s extremely important to build something that people actually want.

 Now, when someone presents their idea to the world, the amount of effort you are putting into presenting it is huge.